The Bachelor Alum Hannah Ann Sluss Shares Her Coachella Beauty Product Must-Haves - E! Online

 We interviewed Hannah Ann Sluss because we think you'll like her picks at these prices.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.
 Prices are accurate as of publish time.

 Even if you have not been to Coachella, you might feel like you were at the music festival just from scrolling through your social media feeds.
 So many celebrities, influencers, and The Bachelor alums were in attendance, including Hannah Ann Sluss.
-Prior to DirecTV's 2022 Neon Carnival, Hannah Ann shared her go-to beauty products to beat the heat and some useful gadgets to shoot premium content for Instagram and TikTok.
+Prior to DIRECTV's 2022 Neon Carnival, Hannah Ann shared her go-to beauty products to beat the heat and some useful gadgets to shoot premium content for Instagram and TikTok.

 Whether you're going to the second weekend of Coachella, Stagecoach, another concert, or a sports game in the future, Hannah Ann's picks are must-try products to be prepared and make the most of a long day at an outdoor event.